EUROPEAN DIPLOMA IN EMERGENCY RADIOLOGY (EDER)

 5. Successful candidates will be awarded the EDER Diploma and may add FESER (European Fellow of Emergency Radiology) to their name.

-Approval from the candidate’s Emergency Radiology programme director or department head confirming, that the candidate was trained in emergency radiology for a cumulative duration of at least 1 year, respectively.
+Approval from the candidate’s head of department or Emergency Radiology programme director, confirming that the candidate was trained in emergency radiology for a cumulative duration of at least one (1) year.
+Please indicate the name/email of your head of department or Emergency Radiology programme director within the application form.

-ESER is offering 11 webinars per year.
+ESER is offering 11 diploma related webinars per year.
 The applicant must attend all webinars.
+Webinars are free of charge but require active ESER membership.

 Applicants must provide a CV including a record of: